periph/website/src/content/doc/drivers/index.md

 into their individual components: CPU, buses, physical headers, etc, instead of representing each board as a whole object.

-Read more about the [goals](goals/).
-This should be read before contributing to understand the project rationale.
+Read [the goals](goals/) before contributing to understand the project rationale or just to understand better.

-Read more about the [detailed design](design/) to understand more about how things are done.
+Read the [detailed design](design/) to understand more about how things are done.

 ## Classes of hardware

-This document distinguishes two classes of drivers:
+This document distinguishes two classes of drivers.

+### Enablers

-- Enablers: they are what make the interconnects work, so that you can then use real stuff.
+They are what make the interconnects work, so that you can then use real stuff.
 That's both point-to-point connections (GPIO, UART, TCP) and buses (I²C, SPI, BT) where individual devices can be addressed.
 They enable you to do something but are not the essence of what you want to do.

+### Devices

-- Devices: they are the end goal, to do something functional.
+They are the end goal, to do something functional.
 There are multiple subclasses of devices like sensors, output devices, etc.

 # Driver lifetime management